 What can you do to minimize the risk of developing tennis elbow?

 First of all, if you just started playing or you are getting back to tennis after a long break, it is advisable that you ease into the activity.
 Have short training sessions with a few days of rest in between, and gradually increase the frequency and intensity.
-Secondly, condition your body by doing some resistance training twice a week.
+Secondly, condition your body by doing some resistance training exercises twice a week.
 Focus on strengthening your wrist extensors, shoulder rotator cuff and core muscles.
-Finally, get a sports massage on a regular basis to ease off the muscle tension and keep your body in tip-top condition.
+Finally, consider getting a sports massage on a regular basis to ease off the muscle tension.

 Tennis elbow is a common problem among people who play racket sports.
+Older age and spikes in training volume can increase the risk of injury, and the recovery time can be slow and frustrating.
 However, by taking the right precautions we can minimize the risk of developing this painful condition and enjoy playing the game as we age.